casey-bowman/sutro/README.md

 sutro
 =====

-A bitcoin implementation written in Java 8 with an emphasis on modularity
+A bitcoin implementation written in Kotlin with an emphasis on modularity